HenryDayHall/CORSIKA8/documentation/howto_create_module.rst

 Let's consider the case of an "InteractionProcess" which will remove the projectile particle and create secondary particles on the stack instead.
 It also has a cross section in order to evaulate the probability with respect to other InteractionProcesses.
-Create a header file "SimpleProcess.hpp", which is conceptually based to resemble (roughly) a Matthew-Heitler model:
+Create a header file `SimpleProcess.hpp`, which is conceptually based to resemble (roughly) a Matthew-Heitler model:

 .. code-block:: c++